 Potential Coursework in Doctorate in Organizational Leadership Programs

-When you pursue a doctorate in organizational leadership, some common coursework that you may be required to complete includes the psychological, spiritual and social aspects of leadership.
+When you pursue a doctorate in organizational leadership, some common coursework that you may be required to complete includes the psychological, spiritual and social aspects of a doctorate in leadership degree.
 This may help you to understand the people you end up working with in a career as you strive to lead them in the right direction.
 Theories of organization and research methodologies are other common topics that might be explored during the course of your program.
 Organizational decision making could help you make the right choices for the organization or individuals you end up working with as you pursue a career[i]

 Something to keep in mind as you earn your doctorate in organizational leadership is your concentration could also help to determine which courses you will take.
 You may use the topic to decide on electives, research topics and even your dissertation.
 While management and leadership courses might be somewhat prevalent, you could have the opportunity to take organizational history or cultural influence courses as well[ii]